Nicholas-Campbell/TheAbbeyOfCrime/README.md

 * If you want to use the patched disk image, open the disk image in drive A of the emulator, then type `|CPM` to load the game.
 * If you want to use the patched snapshot, load the snapshot in the emulator and the game should begin automatically.

+Note that *The Abbey of Crime* requires 128KB of memory.
+It will not work on an Amstrad CPC with only 64KB of memory.

 ## Contributors

 *The Abbey of Crime* is the result of contributions from several people: